 This website contains market prices (MARKET) & book values (BOOK) for every widely released professional wrestling trading card set.

-market price: This is the current suggestive price you should pay for the card you are looking to purchase.
-It is best used as a measuring device that lets you know what that exact card has been selling for under current market conditions, usually as determined by recent eBay auctions.
+market price: This is the current suggested price you should pay for the wrestling trading card under consideration.
+It is best used as a measuring device that lets you know what this same card has been, by and large, selling for under current market conditions, usually as determined by recent eBay auctions.

-book value: This is the actual worth and overall value of the card itself.
+book value: This is the projected worth and intrinsic value of the card itself.
 Book value is often referred to as the real value of the card.
 When purchasing a card, this value allows you to assess the potential gain or investment value you are receiving on the card at the present time.

 This website does not include pricing for: